Workflow guide

 Where ARQ fits

-ARQ wraps AI rendering in a showroom production system.
-The image generation is important, but so are batching, QA, retry decisions, review history, approvals, client-room organisation, and commercial controls.
+ARQ wraps AI rendering in a KBB and interior production system.
+It combines batching, automatic possible-drift checks, retry decisions, human approval, client-room organisation, and commercial controls.

 Related reading